pour68/javascript-tutorials/README.md

 JavaScript is a general-purpose scripting language that conforms to the ECMAScript specification.
 The ECMAScript specification is a blueprint for creating a scripting language.
 JavaScript is an implementation of that blueprint.
 On the whole, JavaScript implements the ECMAScript specification as described in ECMA-262.

-## application types you can build with JavaScript
+## Application types you can build with JavaScript

 website - web app. - server app. - games - real-time networking app. - desktop/mobile/smartwatch app. - IoT - AI - command-line tools